slcs-jsc/mptrac/README.md

 ## Further information

-More detailed information for new users and developers is collected in the [GitHub wiki](https://github.com/slcs-jsc/mptrac/wiki) and the [online reference manual](https://slcs-jsc.github.io/mptrac).
+More detailed information for new users and developers is collected in the [GitHub wiki](https://github.com/slcs-jsc/mptrac/wiki) and the [reference manual](https://slcs-jsc.github.io/mptrac).

 These are the main references for citing the MPTRAC model in scientific publications: